Federated Learning for Short-term Residential Load Forecasting: Abstract

 \section{Abstract}

-Energy demand forecasting is an essential task performed within the energy industry to help balance supply with demand and maintain a stable load on the electricity grid.
-As supply transitions towards less reliable renewable energy generation, smart meters will prove a vital component to aid these forecasting tasks.
-However, smart meter take-up is low among privacy-conscious consumers that fear intrusion upon their fine-grained consumption data.
+Load forecasting is an essential task performed within the energy industry to help balance supply with demand and maintain a stable load on the electricity grid.
+As supply transitions towards less reliable renewable energy generation, smart meters will prove a vital component to facilitate these forecasting tasks.
+However, smart meter adoption is low among privacy-conscious consumers that fear intrusion upon their fine-grained consumption data.
 In this work we propose and explore a federated learning (FL) based approach for training forecasting models in a distributed, collaborative manner whilst retaining the privacy of the underlying data.
 We compare two approaches: FL, and a clustered variant, FL+HC against a non-private, centralised learning approach and a fully private, localised learning approach.
-Within these approaches, we measure model performance using RMSE and computational efficiency via the number of samples required to train models under each scenario.
+Within these approaches, we measure model performance using RMSE and computational efficiency.
 In addition, we suggest the FL strategies are followed by a personalisation step and show that model performance can be improved by doing so.
 We show that FL+HC followed by personalisation can achieve a $\sim$5\% improvement in model performance with a $\sim$10x reduction in computation compared to localised learning.
-Finally we provide advice on private aggregation of predictions for building a private end-to-end energy demand forecasting application.
+Finally we provide advice on private aggregation of predictions for building a private end-to-end load forecasting application.